sciZer0/newdiscoveries/README.md

 How did we get there?

-In my opinion, all the biggest fundamental mistakes in science occurred because people, as said above, didn’t and still don’t fully understand Newton’s discoveries.
+In my opinion, all the biggest fundamental mistakes in science occurred because people, as said above, didn’t and still don’t fully understand well-knwon Newton’s discoveries.
 Even though this might seem impossible, the fact of this misunderstanding is true.

 <p align="center">
   <img src="https://github.com/sciZer0/new_discoveries/blob/main/assets/images/5.png"/><br>